-- (1) Electronic message centers shall be permitted as a component of gasoline station signage, quasipublic/institutional uses, and in the Perimeter Center Overlay Districts in accordance with the following standards: - a.
-No sign containing an electronic message center shall be located within 125 feet of any signalized intersection as measured from the point where the existing right-of-way lines of the intersecting streets meet.
+- a.
+Electronic message centers shall be permitted as a component of gasoline station signage, quasipublic/institutional uses, and in the Perimeter Center Overlay Districts in accordance with the following standards: - No sign containing an electronic message center shall be located within 125 feet of any signalized intersection as measured from the point where the existing right-of-way lines of the intersecting streets meet.
 In a case where a rounded or cut property corner exists, this measurement shall be taken from the point of the intersection of the existing rights-of-way lines, as extended.
 The distance shall be measured along the right-of-way line from the point of intersection.
 (See graphic illustration above.)

-- b.
-Any electronic message center that is located within 300 feet of any residential use must automatically turn off between the hours of 11:00 p.m. and 6:00 a.m. daily. - c.
+- 2. Any electronic message center that is located within 300 feet of any residential use must automatically turn off between the hours of 11:00 p.m. and 6:00 a.m. daily. - 3.
+An electronic message sequence must remain static for a minimum of 10 seconds before the next message appears. - 4.
 An electronic message sequence must be accomplished by means of fading or dissolving but shall not scroll, travel or flash.
-A transition sequence must be completed in no less than 8 seconds. - d.
-No portion of any sign may change its message or background in a manner or by a method of display characterized by motion, other than fading or dissolving, or pictorial imagery or depicts action or a special effect to imitate movement, or the presentation of pictorials or graphics displayed in a progression of frames that give the illusion of motion or the illusion of moving objects, moving patterns or bands of light or expanding or contracting shapes. - e.
-Electronic message centers shall be designed to either freeze the display in one static position, display a full black screen, or turn off in the event of a malfunction. - f.
-Portable electronic message signs are prohibited.
-No electronic message center shall be permitted to be included as part of any limited duration sign. - (2) Manual changeable copy signs are permitted only when integrated into signage for a quasi-public/institutional use or as permitted for a gasoline station.
+A transition sequence must be completed in no less than 8 seconds. - 5.
+No portion of any sign may change its message or background in a manner or by a method of display characterized by motion, other than fading or dissolving, or pictorial imagery or depicts action or a special effect to imitate movement, or the presentation of pictorials or graphics displayed in a progression of frames that give the illusion of motion or the illusion of moving objects, moving patterns or bands of light or expanding or contracting shapes. - 6.
+Electronic message centers shall be designed to either freeze the display in one static position, display a full black screen, or turn off in the event of a malfunction. - 7.
+Lighting of electronic message signs is limited to 0.3 footcandles above ambient conditions as measured at the following distances: